-As multinational pharmaceutical companies expand their manufacuring operations abroad, and notably in low-cost countries such as India and China, such risks have become a reality in some cities, where environmental pollution of river effluents has been observed (Larsson, de Pedro, & Paxeus, 2007).
-Villages located next to major drug manufacturing plants, such as those located in Hyderabad and Visakhapatnam areas in India have reported depleted fish stocks and health problems related to water pollution (Nordea, 2016).
-Worringly, such levels of contamination also raise concerns about antibiotic resistance development.
-Without supply-chain engagement and monitoring from multinational pharmaceutical companies, this problem is set to increase as the industry continues to grow.
+Without supply-chain engagement and monitoring from multinational pharmaceutical companies, the threat is expected to strengthen as the industry continues to grow.
 In addition, water contamination also happens on the other side of the value chain, through drug residues after use.
-This is an area where pharmaceutical and medical product companies still have a small margin of maneuver to reduce the impacts of their products, but where further research is required as global access to healthcare treatments is set to increase.
+In this regard, pharmaceutical and medical product companies still have little levers to reduce the impacts of their products, but further research is required as global access to healthcare treatments is set to increase.

-On the other hand, the pharmaceutical sector depends heavily on biodiversity resources, which provide a rich and unique source of bioactive lead compounds, especially in the field of anti-cancer and anti-infective agents (i.e. about two-thirds of these agents are derived from natural products).
+Moreover, the pharmaceutical sector depends heavily on biodiversity resources, which provide a rich and unique source of bioactive lead compounds, especially in the field of anticancer and anti-infective agents (i.e. about two-thirds of these agents are derived from natural products).
 The Convention on Biological Diversity (CBD) in 1992 marked a turning point in the industry, which before used to freely collect plant and microbial sources from around the world for research purposes.
 Through the CBD, countries maintain sovereignty over their genetic resources and may limit access to these.
 Hence, pharmaceutical companies, among other users of biological resources, need to pay greater attention to the laws surrounding biodiversity protection and share the benefits derived from their discoveries.

 We expect companies to follow the principles of the Convention on Biological Diversity when using natural resources to obtain potential drugs, through publicly acknowledging and incorporating the principles into the company's bioprospecting practices.
-We also encourage companies to follow best-practices that go beyond local regulatory requirements when it comes to hazardous waste management
+We also encourage companies to follow best practices that go beyond local regulatory requirements when it comes to hazardous waste management

-- Acknowledgement of Convention on Biological Diversity (CBD) and integration into procurement practices and training mechanisms of relevant personnel - Use of best-practice standards of medical waste disposal - Supply-chain environmental policy and audits - Biodiversity conservation policy and strategy for use of natural resources - Spending on resource protection and environmental performance improvement
+- Acknowledgement of Convention on Biological Diversity (CBD) and integration into procurement practices and training mechanisms of relevant personnel - Use of best-practice standards of medical waste disposal - Supply-chain environmental policy and audits - Biodiversity conservation policy and strategy for use of natural resources - · Spending on resource protection and environmental performance improvement